 Despite being virtual, bat0 acts like a real, physical, network interface connected to a big switch.
-As such you can run all kinds of network protocols on it, like IPv4, IPv6, ARP, Zeroconf (yes, you can run mDNS on bat0!), IPX - or whatever protocol that can communicate over a network interface that is connected link local (which means directly connected, like a straight Ethernet cable connected between two computers, or a bunch of computers connected to a switch).
+As such you can run all kinds of network protocols on it, like IPv4, IPv6, ARP, IPX - or whatever protocol that can communicate over a network interface that is connected link local (which means directly connected, like a straight Ethernet cable connected between two computers, or a bunch of computers connected to a switch).

-In the SECN firmware the bat0 interface itself is again assigned (or rather enslaved) to a bridge in each machine. bat0 is part of the bridge named br-lan, together with ath1 and eth0.
+In the SECN firmware the bat0 interface itself is again assigned (or rather enslaved) to a bridge in each machine. bat0 is part of the bridge named br-lan, together with wlan0/ath0 and eth0.

-eth0 is the LAN port of the MP. ath1 is a access-point interface, operating as a master in WiFi infrastructure mode.
-(As opposed to a infrastructure client, like laptops or smartphones with a WiFi interface).
+eth0 is the LAN port of the MP, and wlan0/ath0 is an access-point interface, operating as a Master in WiFi infrastructure mode (as opposed to Client mode used e.g. by a laptop or smartphone)

-Hence all eth0 and ath1 interfaces in all devices running the SECN firmware are part of one big wireless bridge.
+Hence all eth0 and wlan0/ath0 interfaces in all devices running the SECN firmware are part of one big wireless bridge.
 The ath0 interface does the low level work to carry the traffic link-locally from hop to hop and batman-advanced takes care about the routes that the MAC packets have to take.

-Note: It is not possible to add IP settings to an interface which is encapsulated in a bridge - you can only assign IP settings to the bridge interface itself. eth0 is part of the bridge br-lan, together with ath1, bat0 (the batman-adv virtual interface, which is routed by the mesh routing protocol using MAC addresses).
-Hence you can not assign any IP settings to eth0, ath1 or bat0 - only to
+Note: It is not possible to add IP settings to an interface which is encapsulated in a bridge - you can only assign IP settings to the bridge interface itself. eth0 is part of the bridge br-lan, together with wlan0/ath0, bat0 (the batman-adv virtual interface, which is routed by the mesh routing protocol using MAC addresses).
+Hence you can not assign any IP settings to eth0, wlan0/ath0 or bat0 - only to br-lan.